vpsyntaxlab/vpsyntaxlab.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        Syntax Group in CUHK
+        CUHK Syntax Lab
       image:
         filename: welcome.jpg
       text: |
         <br>

-        We are syntacticians in CUHK.
+        We are syntacticians in CUHK led by Prof Victor Pan, in the Department of Linguistics and Modern Languages.
+Our interests cover formal syntax (especially under Minimalist Program), understudied languages, and interdisciplinary research for exploring the linguistic essence in human's mind.

   - block: collection
     content: